 Perfect For – Religious institutions and churches

-Summary – Knowledge Vision is one of the newest players on the block when it comes to creating better looking presentations that are customizable.
+Summary – Knowledge Vision now merged with Open Exchange enables you to and then embed them within your presentation.
 The company has a collection of software tools that are combined into 1 that companies can use.
-You can also creative videos within the software package.
+You can also create videos within the software package.

 Advantages – Complete Package of Production Tools; Cloud-Based; Analytics; Live Webcasting

-Disadvantages – Maybe ooo many tools; Could be challenging to learn
+Disadvantages – Maybe too many tools; Could be challenging to learn

 Perfect For – Business; Producers; Digital Agencies

-Other Sources – Joe Ganci of Learning Solutions Mag
+Other Sources – Joe Ganci of Learning Solutions Mag, Editing Insider

 Advantages – Free; multilingual; good support